 For Dominique Gonzalez-Foerster, making art is a tentative and experimental process that becomes a kind of personal learning experience.
-She started her career in the 1990s with a series of “chambres” and site specific environments but soon branched out into other media with an ensemble of short films; her oeuvre now spans photography, video, installations, sculpture, design, performance and land art.
+Her practice emerged in the 1990s with a series of “chambres” and site-specific environments, but she soon branched out into other media; her oeuvre now also extends into fields adjacent to visual art such as architecture, design, and music.

-Her exhibitions are often site-specific productions in which she engages with distinctive features of the venue and its history, weaving in literary references.
+For her formally spare environments, she often combines literary references, influences from films, and quotations from other artists in rooms that are suffused with a peculiar mood.
+The qualities of a venue, be they architectural, historical, or emotional, are always an integral part of the composition.
+The result are subtly understated thematic and formal interconnections between the artist’s work and the exhibition site.
 Objects feature in subsidiary roles, as props that let her establish a particular atmosphere, rather than as ends in themselves and definitive creative output.
-Evolving narratives await discovery by the beholder who takes the time to pick up on the clues hidden in the fragmentary set pieces, photographs, peculiar interior arrangements, and personal details.
-Transporting the visitors to fictional scenarios from the past and future, her installations are the scenes of distinctive experiences in which yearnings, utopian wishes, fears, and dreams come to life.
+Evolving narratives await discovery by the beholder who takes the time to pick up on the clues hidden in the fragmentary set pieces, photographs, singular interior arrangements, and personal details.
+Transporting the visitors to fictional scenarios from the past and future, her environments are the scenes of distinctive experiences in which yearnings, utopian wishes, fears, and dreams come to life.